DavidGregory084/mina/README.md

 * `examples` - this contains examples of the Mina language syntax.
 * `gradle/libs.versions.toml` - this is the version catalog declaring dependencies and their versions.
 See the Gradle documentation about [The version catalog TOML file format](https://docs.gradle.org/current/userguide/platforms.html#sub::toml-dependencies-format) for more details.
 * `gradle-plugin` - mostly unimplemented; this will contain a Gradle plugin for declaring and building Mina projects.
 * `lang-server` - this contains an LSP-compatible language server implemented using [lsp4j](https://github.com/eclipse/lsp4j).
-Since only the parsing phase of the Mina compiler is implemented, this server currently only parses source files and highlights syntactic errors.
+This server currently implements parsing, renaming and type inference for the Mina language and displays diagnostics, as well as providing type and kind hover information.
+Inter-file dependencies are not currently supported.
 * `proto` - unimplemented, currently nothing more than a copy of the Protobuf definitions from [DavidGregory084/inc](https://github.com/DavidGregory084/inc).
 This will contain Protobuf definitions for the language syntax and intermediate language.
 The AST of each namespace will be embedded in its Mina .class file as a custom class file attribute.
 The optimised intermediate language for definitions will be embedded in Mina .class files for the purposes of inlining.
 They will serve a similar purpose to Haskell .hi files.
 * `vscode-plugin` - the VS Code plugin which interacts with the language server in `lang-server`.